evan-parallel/invalid-hook-test/README.md

 # HeadlessUI Invalid Hook Test
-simple repo built to demonstrate the `Invalid hook call` error i get when a monorepo contains two frontend apps using different versions of React that both depend on `@headless-ui/react`
+simple repo built to demonstrate the `Invalid hook call` error i get when a monorepo build w/ yarn workspaces contains two frontend apps using different versions of React that both depend on `@headless-ui/react`

 ## Reproducing Error
 pull this repo and run